Kymorphia/gidgen/README.md

 The **Package** column contains the package name.
 Additional columns are shown for the enabled item types (Structs, Funcs, Signals, Fields).
 Each of the additional columns contains sub columns for the number of Active (Act), Disabled (Dis), and Unsupported (Uns) items.
 The final sub-column contains the percentage coverage, which is the count of Active items from the total Active and Unsupported items.
-The intentionally Disabled items are not considered in the coverage percentage calculation as they are not considered to be a part of the API binding.
+Disabled and Ignored items are not included in the coverage percentage calculation as they are not considered to be a part of the API binding.

 ### Binding Debugging Commands

 The following commands are useful for improving and troubleshooting bindings.

 * **--def-help** Display giD binding definition file help.
+* **--log-gir-locs** Log GIR file locations in warnings.
+This is useful for locating API definitions in GIR files which have issues.
 * **--suggest** Outputs automated suggestions of XML patch commands which might be applicable.
 They should be reviewed for correctness.
 * **--dump-selectors** Dumps `set` command XML selectors for GIR warnings as a convenient start point for defining XML patches.
 * **--dump-ctypes** Display all C types from all packages.